heistp/iptables-ecn/README.md

 # Sample Data

-See the freenet directory in this repo for sample output from the analysis program.
-The data here was obtained from an ISP's Internet gateway.
+See the [freenet](freenet) directory in this repo for sample output from the analysis program, obtained from an ISP's Internet gateway.

 # Installation and Running

 ## iptables-ecn

-`iptables-ecn` should be able to run on any Linux machine with bash, iptables and ipset support.
+`iptables-ecn` should be able to run on any Linux router with bash, iptables and ipset support.
 Run it without arguments for usage.
 Sample commands:

 1. `iptables-ecn install -s 192.168.100.0/24 --start` installs and starts the